Artemmkin/terraform-kubernetes/README.md

 ## About the repo
 This repository contains an example of deploying and managing [Kubernetes](https://kubernetes.io/) clusters to [Google Cloud Platform](https://cloud.google.com/) (GCP) in a reliable and repeatable way.

-I use [Terraform](https://www.terraform.io/) to describe the desired state of our infrastructure, thus implementing Infrastructure as Code (IaC) approach.
+[Terraform](https://www.terraform.io/) is used to describe the desired state of the infrastructure, thus implementing Infrastructure as Code (IaC) approach.

 [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) service is used for cluster deployment.
 Since Google announced that [they had eliminated the cluster management fees for GKE](https://cloudplatform.googleblog.com/2017/11/Cutting-Cluster-Management-Fees-on-Google-Kubernetes-Engine.html), it became the safest and cheapest way to run a Kubernetes cluster on GCP, because you only pay for the nodes (compute instances) running in your cluster and Google abstracts away and takes care of the master control plane.